Influenza (Seasonal Flu)

 If you have influenza, you can expect the illness to go away on its own in about 7 to 10 days.
 In the meantime, you can take steps to feel better:

 - Get extra rest.
-Bed rest can help you feel better.
+Extra rest can help you feel better.
 It will also help you avoid spreading the virus to others.

 - Drink plenty of fluids to replace those lost from fever.
 Fluids also ease a scratchy throat and keep nasal mucus thin.
 Water, soup, fruit juice, and hot tea with lemon are all good choices.